javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 - `observer.disconnect()` -- stops the observation.

 When we stop the observing, it might be possible that some changes were not yet processed by the observer.
+In such cases, we use

 - `observer.takeRecords()` -- gets a list of unprocessed mutation records, those that happened, but the callback has not handled them.